Haps Benfer: Early life and education

+Career

+Benfer served as the head football coach at Western Union College—later known as Westmar University—in LeMars, Iowa from 1916 to 1917.

 Benfer later worked as a teacher, coach, and administrator for 50 years.
 He also played baseball for St. Louis Cardinals' farm teams for two summers.
 He was the basketball and baseball coach at Bucknell University from 1918 to 1919.
 He then returned to Albright College where he served as the athletic director and taught Latin and history until 1925.
 From 1925 to 1965, he worked at Muhlenberg College as a teacher of religion and a coach of football, basketball and baseball.
 He was also Muhlenberg's director of admissions from 1935 to 1963 and the director of men's dormitories until his poor health forced him to retire in August 1965.

 He was also known for his work on behalf of American Legion baseball.
 He served as chairman of the Pennsylvania American Legion state championship tournament.

 Benfer died at his home in Allentown, Pennsylvania, in January 1966 at age 73.
 He was survived by his wife, the former Mabel Hoffman, and a son, Robert H. Benfer.

 As a tribute to Benfer, Albright College awards the Haps Benfer Trophy to an outstanding student athlete each year, and Muhlenberg dedicated Benfer Hall, a dormitory, in the fall of 1965.
 In 1963, he was also inducted into the Pennsylvania Sports Hall of Fame in Hershey, Pennsylvania.